PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-10 04:10:48
+Last updated: 2024-04-10 04:11:21
-Random Quote: Our country is vulnerable.
-We need new heroes. - Bucky Barnes
+Random Quote: The only way that entire car is worth 500 bucks, is if there's a $300 hook-r sitting in it. - Saul Goodman